-The mission of the Student Well-Being Section is to provide finely tuned support to students, working in partnership with staff and faculty members, and other departments within the Counseling and Health Center as well as off-campus service providers.
+The mission of the Coordination Section is to provide finely tuned support to students, working in partnership with staff and faculty members, and other departments within the Center for Health Sciences and Counseling as well as off-campus service providers.
 The specific support that we provide can be divided into two categories, as follows.

 1) Identifying students who need support and linking them up with this support, in partnership with other staff and faculty members at the university.